 In addition, you can claim deductions of up to Rs.
 5000 for payment of preventive health check-ups for self, spouse, dependent children and parents.
 This limit is included within the overall limit of Rs.
 25,000 or Rs.
 50,000 mentioned above.

 It allows tax deductions for expenses incurred for medical treatment, nursing, training and rehabilitation of a disabled dependent relative.
-Moreover, it allows deductions for payment of health insurance policies for the dependant.
+Moreover, it allows deductions for payment of health insurance policies for the dependent.

 Section 80DD allows a maximum deduction of Rs.
 75,000 for dependent relatives with normal disabilities and Rs.
 1,25,000 for cases of severe disabilities.